justinjaywang/journal/source/_posts/2016-02-14--spiekermann.md

 ---

-These past couple of weeks, after the snow melted, I've been able to stretch my legs a bit more, walking to Manhattan a handful of times, including a few times to work in the morning.
+These past couple of weeks, after the snow melted, I've been able to stretch my legs a bit more, walking into Manhattan a handful of times.
 It's been getting colder, though.
-This morning, the temperature is down to single digits.
+This morning, the temperature's down to single digits.

 Last weekend, I read *Hello, I am Erik*, an Erik Spiekermann retrospective.